kingakisielinska/mObywatel-user-guide/Adding_documents/mPrawoJazdy.md

 5. Real-time date **and time**.

-If there is a discrepancy in the data, go to [this](https://www.gov.pl/web/gov/zglos-rozbieznosc-w-danych-prawa-jazdy) page and report it electronically by filling out the form.
+If there is a discrepancy in the data, open [this](https://www.gov.pl/web/gov/zglos-rozbieznosc-w-danych-prawa-jazdy) page and report it electronically by filling out the form.